-Department of Mathematical Sciences, University of Bath, BAth, BA2 7AY, UK, E-mail: I.G.Graham@bath.ac.uk
+Department of Mathematical Sciences, University of Bath, Bath, BA2 7AY, UK,

-Department of Mathematical Sciences, University of Bath, BAth, BA2 7AY, UK, E-mail: E.A.Spence@bath.ac.uk
+$\hbox{E-mail: E.A.Spence@bath.ac.uk}$

-(e.g. for low-order finite element methods) having $N \sim k^d$ is still not enough to keep the relative error bounded independently of k as k increases.
+1. The solutions of the homogeneous Helmholtz equation oscillate on a scale of 1/k, and so to approximate them accurately one needs the total number of degrees of freedom, N, to be proportional to k^d as k increases.
+Furthermore, the pollution effect means that in some cases (e.g. for low-order finite element methods) having $N \sim k^d$ is still not enough to keep the relative error bounded independently of k as k increases.
 This growth of N with k leads to very large matrices, and hence to large (and sometimes intractable) computational costs.